 Mastering Marathon Mileage & Pace: Proven Strategies to Boost Your Race Performance

-1. The 80/20 rule – research by Stephen Seiler and others shows that roughly 80 % of training time should be spent at low intensity (below the ventilatory threshold, about 78 % of max heart rate).
-The remaining 20 % can be allocated to tempo, interval, or race‑pace work.
-This split protects you from chronic fatigue while still giving you the stimulus needed for speed.
+1. The 80/20 framework.
+Research by Stephen Seiler shows that roughly 80% of training should happen at low intensity (below the ventilatory threshold, about 78% of max heart rate).
+The other 20% goes toward tempo, intervals, or race pace.

 SegmentDistancePaceEffort